benbristow/basiccaptcha/README.md

 }
 ```

-3. Use the service wherever you need require it...
+3. Use the service wherever you require it...
 ```cs
 using System.Threading.Tasks;
 using BasicCaptcha.Contracts;